Greg-T8/Notebook/topics/concepts/unit_testing_powershell.md

         Set-TextFile

         # Assert test result
-        Get-Content -Path "$PSScriptRoot\TextFile.txt" | Should -Be "Hello, World!"
+        Get-Content -Path "$PSScriptRoot\textfile.txt" | Should -Be "Hello, World!"
     }
 }
 ```

 When you run this script in Visual Studio Code, the PowerShell extension recognizes the testing syntax and outputs the result.

 <img src='img/20240316-061617.png' width=300px>

 Note the usage of `Describe`, `It`, and `Should`.
-In software testing, test cases are written in a human-readable format that describes the _expected behavior of the software_.
+In software testing, test cases are written in a human-readable style that describes the _expected behavior of the software_.
+I emphasize this point to distinguish expected behavior (the end result) from implementation details.
+More on this later.

 Some things to note about this test.
 While it might appear to finish in a short time